Inimesh/CV/README.md

 Technologies used: Python (pandas, numpy, matplotlib)

 Responsibilities:
-- Design a consumer survey to identify a beach-head market for the product (Surveymonkey)
+- Design a consumer surveys to identify a beach-head market for the product
-- Identify sought after features per market group identified
-- Using data analysis, deduce the most appropriate pricing strategy for these features
+- Identify the most sought after features per market group identified and deduce the most effective pricing strategy.

 Achievements:
-- My research and survey design led to using a MaxDiff analysis; solving the problem of providing enough useful data while satisfying single survey length/budget requirements.
+- My research into survey design led to using a MaxDiff analysis; solving the problem of providing enough useful data while satisfying single survey length/budget requirements.
 - My subsequent analysis (Python code can be found [here](https://github.com/Inimesh/Example-Data-Analysis-using-Python)) and presentation was highly praised by the CEO and other company members
 - My work provided key insights for the MVP of the app and the most effective pricing strategy for each feature, which was subsequently adopted as the product roadmap.